CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Security Department(Security).

-In addition to directorates and services, the CIA has Center for Intelligence Studies(Center for the Study of Intelligence), which studies the history of the CIA, publishes a quarterly secret journal on this subject, an unclassified yearbook "Studies in Intelligence" ("Studies in Intelligence"), as well as various monographs, collections of documents, etc. ., organizes conferences and seminars.
-The Center's current director is Peter S. Usowski.
-He reports directly to the Assistant First Deputy Director of the CIA.
+In addition to directorates and services, the CIA structure includes Center for Intelligence Studies(Center for the Study of Intelligence), which studies the history of the CIA, publishes a quarterly secret journal on this topic, an unclassified yearbook “Studies in Intelligence”, as well as various monographs, collections of documents, etc. ., organizes conferences and seminars.
+The current director of the Center is Peter S. Usowski.
+He reports directly to the Assistant Principal Deputy Director of the CIA.

-The total number of CIA employees is estimated at 18-20 thousand people, the annual CIA budget is over $4 billion.
-In addition, a significant portion of the CIA's spending goes under the closed budget of the Department of Defense.
+The total number of CIA employees is estimated at 18–20 thousand people, the annual budget of the CIA is over 4 billion dollars.
+In addition, a significant portion of the CIA's spending goes through classified budget items of the Department of Defense.

 The CIA has a number of intelligence schools to train its agents.
-The main one is located at Camp Pirie, a US military base near Williamsburg, Virginia.
-Her students are regular CIA officers, they undergo 18 weeks of training in "operational intelligence", that is, they master the technique of espionage.
-In particular, they are taught to secretly open and reseal postal envelopes, to take hidden photographs, to use various disguises, etc. Those who graduate from the courses, as a rule, are assigned to the National Secret Service.
+The main one is located at the US military base Camp Peary near Williamsburg (Virginia).
+Its students are career employees of the CIA and undergo 18 weeks of training in “operational intelligence,” that is, they master espionage techniques.
+In particular, they are taught to secretly open and reseal mail envelopes, take covert photographs, use various disguises, etc. Those who complete the courses, as a rule, are assigned to the National Secret Service.

-Another CIA training center is at Harvey Point, North Carolina.
-Some members of the Office receive training in US Special Forces training units located in Panama or in remote areas of the United States.
+Another CIA training center is located in Harvey Point (North Carolina).
+Some Department personnel receive training from US Special Forces training units located in Panama or in remote areas of the United States.

 author Pykhalov Igor Vasilievich

-Structure What organizations are in the US Intelligence Community?
-According to Act No. 12333 of December 4, 1981, "On the Intelligence Activities of the United States" (part 3, paragraph 4, clause "f"), their list was as follows: "1) Central Intelligence
+Structure What organizations are included in the US Intelligence Community?
+According to Law No. 12333 of December 4, 1981 “On the Intelligence Activities of the United States” (Part 3, paragraph 4, paragraph “f”), their list was as follows: “1) Central Intelligence

-From the book of the CIA and other US intelligence agencies author Pykhalov Igor Vasilievich
+From the book CIA and other US intelligence agencies author Pykhalov Igor Vasilievich

-From the book of the CIA and other US intelligence agencies author Pykhalov Igor Vasilievich
+From the book CIA and other US intelligence agencies author Pykhalov Igor Vasilievich

-Structure of the FBI The available open sources make it possible to fairly accurately recreate the internal structure of this organization, tirelessly guarding American democracy.
+Structure of the FBI Available open sources make it possible to fairly accurately recreate the internal structure of this organization, which tirelessly guards American democracy.
+The director of the FBI is appointed to his post by the President of the United States, and his candidacy is approved

-From the book of the CIA and other US intelligence agencies author Pykhalov Igor Vasilievich
+From the book CIA and other US intelligence agencies author Pykhalov Igor Vasilievich

-Structure of the NSA According to its status, the NSA is a "special agency within the Department of Defense."
-Its head director must be a member of the military who has previously worked in intelligence and has the rank of a three-star general (i.e. lieutenant general) or vice admiral.
+Structure of the NSA By its status, the NSA is a “special agency within the Department of Defense.”
+The director in charge must be a military man who previously worked in intelligence and has the rank of three-star general (that is, lieutenant general) or vice admiral.

-From the book of the CIA and other US intelligence agencies author Pykhalov Igor Vasilievich
+From the book CIA and other US intelligence agencies author Pykhalov Igor Vasilievich

-The structure of the UNR The UNR is part of the US Department of Defense, the head of the Directorate is appointed to his position by the Secretary of Defense with the consent of the director of national intelligence without approval by Congress.
-Until recently, the director of the UNR by his status
+Structure of the UPR The UPR is part of the US Department of Defense, the director heading the Directorate is appointed to his position by the Secretary of Defense with the consent of the Director of National Intelligence without approval by Congress.
+Until recently, the Director of the UPR by his status

-From the book of the CIA and other US intelligence agencies author Pykhalov Igor Vasilievich
+From the book CIA and other US intelligence agencies author Pykhalov Igor Vasilievich

-Structure of the NUGR Although the NUGR is organizationally part of the structure of the Department of Defense, its director, like the director of the UNR, has a double subordination - to the Secretary of Defense and the Director of National Intelligence of the United States.
-The current director of the NUGR is Letitia E.
+Structure of the NUGR Although the NUGR is organizationally part of the structure of the Ministry of Defense, its director, like the director of the UNR, has dual subordination - to the Secretary of Defense and the Director of National Intelligence of the United States.
+Currently, the director of the NUGR is Letitia E.

-From the book of the CIA and other US intelligence agencies author Pykhalov Igor Vasilievich
+From the book CIA and other US intelligence agencies author Pykhalov Igor Vasilievich

-The structure of the US SS Until recently, the US Secret Service was part of the Treasury Department, and its chief (Chief) (since 1965 - director) was subordinate to the Secretary of the Treasury.
-However, since March 1, 2003, it has been part of the Ministry of Internal
+Structure of the US SS Until recently, the US Secret Service was part of the Department of the Treasury, and its head (Chief) (since 1965 - director) was subordinate to the Secretary of the Treasury.
+However, since March 1, 2003, it has been part of the Ministry of Internal Affairs

-From the book Decisive Wars in History author Liddell Garth Basil Henry
+From the book Decisive Wars in History author Liddell Hart Basil Henry

-Structure Having drawn the conclusions from the analysis of history, it seems reasonable to build a new building on fresh foundations for strategic reflection.
+Structure Having learned from the analysis of history, it seems reasonable to build a new building for strategic thinking on a fresh foundation.
 Let's first understand what strategy is.
 Clausewitz, in his monumental book On War, defined it as

 From the book of the Cheka in Lenin's Russia.
-1917–1922: In the glow of the revolution author Simbirtsev Igor
+1917–1922: At the dawn of the revolution author Simbirtsev Igor

-The structure of the Cheka Dzerzhinsky himself developed the main provisions for the activities of the new body of political security, first of Soviet Russia, and then of the USSR, he was also the main developer of the internal structure of the Cheka.
-Already at the beginning of 1918, departments of struggle appeared within the Cheka.
+Structure of the Cheka Dzerzhinsky himself developed the main provisions for the activities of the new political security body of first Soviet Russia and then the USSR, and he was also the main developer of the internal structure of the Cheka.
+Already at the beginning of 1918, struggle departments appeared within the Cheka

 From the book Ancient Assyria author Mochalov Mikhail Yurievich

 Structure The structure of the Assyrian army, like any other, can be viewed from different positions.
-From the point of view of the administrative military machine of Ancient Assyria, it consisted of two main components: the “royal army” tsab sharri (s?b ?arri) and the “royal regiment” kitsir sharruti
+From an administrative point of view, the military machine of Ancient Assyria consisted of two main components: the “royal army” tsab sharri (s?b ?arri) and the “royal regiment” kitsir sharruti

 From the book Jewish History, Jewish Religion by Shahak Israel

-Structure of the Talmud The Talmud, more precisely, the Babylonian Talmud, is the indisputable primary source of all decisions and actions of classical (and modern Orthodox) Judaism, the basis of its legal system.
+Structure of the Talmud The undisputed primary source of all decisions and actions of classical (and modern Orthodox) Judaism, the basis of its legal system is the Talmud, more precisely, the Babylonian Talmud.
 All other Talmudic literature (including

-Economic Structure Mikhail Rostovtsev, one of the best experts on Society and Economics of the Roman Empire (Leipzig, 1931), emphasized convincingly that Augustus did not pursue any special economic policy.
-Augustus acted in the tradition of the Roman Republic,
+Economic structure Mikhail Rostovtsev, one of the best experts on Society and Economy of the Roman Empire (Leipzig, 1931), convincingly emphasized that Augustus did not pursue any special economic policy.
+Augustus acted in the traditions of the Roman Republic,

 From the book Philosophy of History author Semenov Yuri Ivanovich

 1.3.3.
-The structure of an ethnos An ethnos can have a different structure.
-It can consist of 1) an ethnic core - the main part of the ethnos living compactly in a certain territory, 2) an ethnic periphery - compact groups of representatives of this ethnos, one way or another separated
+Structure of an ethnic group Ethnicity can have a different structure.
+It may consist of 1) an ethnic core - the main part of an ethnic group living compactly in a certain territory, 2) an ethnic periphery - compact groups of representatives of a given ethnic group, one way or another separated

-From the book Provincial "counter-revolution" [White movement and civil war in the Russian North] author Novikova Ludmila Gennadievna
+From the book Provincial “counter-revolution” [White movement and civil war in the Russian North] author Novikova Lyudmila Gennadievna

-Structure of the work This book puts the anti-Bolshevik movement in the context of regional history Arkhangelsk province, from the early years of the twentieth century to the attempts of the Bolsheviks to integrate the region into a single Soviet state in the early 1920s.
+Structure of the work This book examines the anti-Bolshevik movement in the context regional history Arkhangelsk province, from the first years of the twentieth century until the Bolshevik attempts to integrate the region into a single Soviet state in the early 1920s.
 She explores

-3. Structure of an ethnos An ethnos can have a different structure.
-It can consist of (1) an ethnic core - the main part of the ethnos living compactly in a certain territory, (2) an ethnic periphery - compact groups of representatives of this ethnos, one way or another separated from
+3. Structure of an ethnic group Ethnicity can have a different structure.
+It may consist of (1) an ethnic core - the main part of an ethnic group compactly living in a certain territory, (2) an ethnic periphery - compact groups of representatives of a given ethnic group, one way or another separated from

-From the book of the KGB in France author Volton Thierry
+From the book of the KGB in France by Walton Thierry

-1. Structure Dossier "Fairwell" for the first time made it possible to draw up the exact structure of the intelligence agencies of the USSR, from which it is clear that the Military Industrial Commission (MIC) occupied a dominant position.
+1. The structure of the Fairwell Dossier made it possible for the first time to draw up the exact structure of the intelligence agencies of the USSR, from which it is clear that the Military Industrial Commission (MIC) occupied a dominant position.
 Led since November 1985 by Yuri Maslyukov (who replaced

-CIA - The US Central Intelligence Agency was formed in 1947 following the passage of the National Security Act signed by President Truman.
-The head of the CIA served as "Director of Central Intelligence" (from the English.
-DCI) and headed the American Intelligence Community.
-He also acted as chief adviser to the President of the United States on intelligence and national security affairs.
+CIA - The US Central Intelligence Agency was formed in 1947 following the passage of the National Security Act, signed by President Truman.
+The head of the CIA held the position of “Director of Central Intelligence” (from the English DCI) and headed the American Intelligence Community.
+He also served as the chief adviser to the President of the United States on intelligence and national security affairs.

-In connection with the adoption of the law "On Reforms in Intelligence and the Prevention of Terrorism" in 2004, amendments were made to the law "On National Security" and the post of Director of National Intelligence was established.
-He took over some of the functions previously held by the Director of Central Intelligence, and also assumed the post of Director of the CIA.
+In connection with the adoption of the Law “On Reforms in Intelligence and Prevention of Terrorism” in 2004, amendments were made to the Law “On National Security” and the post of Director of National Intelligence was established.
+He took over some of the functions previously performed by the Director of Central Intelligence and also assumed the post of Director of the CIA.

 Responsibilities of the Director of the CIA

-• Gathering intelligence information through a network of agents and other means.
-However, the head of the CIA does not have police, law enforcement powers;
+• Collection of intelligence information using an intelligence network and other means.
+However, the head of the CIA does not have police or law enforcement powers;

-• Comparing and evaluating the received intelligence data related to national security, and providing intelligence information to the relevant authorities;
+• Comparison and assessment of received intelligence data related to national security and provision of intelligence information to the appropriate authorities;

-• General direction and coordination of national intelligence gathering outside the United States using undercover sources of the Intelligence Community;
+• General direction and coordination of national intelligence collection outside the United States using Intelligence Community intelligence sources;

-• Performing other similar functions and tasks related to intelligence activities necessary for the maintenance of national security, as directed by the US President or the Director of National Intelligence.
+• Perform other similar functions and tasks related to intelligence activities necessary to ensure national security, as directed by the US President or the Director of National Intelligence.

 The main task of the CIA

-The CIA is engaged in research, development, and the introduction of extremely effective technologies for intelligence purposes.
-As an autonomous agency, the CIA is an independent think tank on issues of greatest concern.
-The US CIA, in close cooperation with other agencies of the Intelligence Community, provides the most reliable intelligence for the Washington government representative and for the commander from the war zone.
+The CIA is engaged in research, development, and implementation of extremely effective technologies for intelligence purposes.
+As an autonomous agency, the CIA is an independent source of analysis on issues of greatest concern.
+The US CIA, in close cooperation with other parts of the Intelligence Community, provides the most accurate intelligence for the Washington government representative and for the commander in the combat zone.

-The CIA is an independent agency responsible for providing intelligence to US government agencies for national security purposes.
-The director of the CIA is appointed by the President on the advice and consent of the Senate.
-The Director directs operations, forms the staffing and budget of the CIA.
+The CIA is an independent agency responsible for providing intelligence information to American government agencies to ensure national security.
+The Director of the CIA is appointed by the President with the advice and consent of the Senate.
+The director heads operations and forms the staffing and budget of the CIA.

-The head of the CIA has several departments under his command:
+The head of the CIA has several departments subordinate to him:

 • Public Relations;